 If you ask me, though, Big Magic is the perfect book to enter a new decade!
 Here’s why: This book gives you your starter pack to more creative living, your permission slip to be creative (if you feel like you need one), access to instant motivation with examples and insights as to how to be braver regarding your work with creativity, and real-life stories that will leave you in awe.

 Big Magic is all about creative living and working with creativity.
-And before you think it, NO, it’s not meant merely for writers, painters or “artists” as we know them.
+And before you think it, no, it’s not meant merely for writers, painters and “artists” as we know them.
 We’re all creatives.
 We’re all creators.
 If anything, Elizabeth Gilbert, Liz, explains in the book that, her definition of Creative Living is “living a life that is driven more strongly by curiosity than by fear.”
-And loves, I can’t tell you how much I love that definition!
+And I can’t tell you how much I love that definition!
 Creative Living does not have much to do with our ability to create, but rather, our willingness to pursue our curiosity wherever it might lead us; you know, do things that set our Soul on fire.

-Telling personal tales, and using common language to exemplify Big Magic and make her points clear, Liz captivated me to the extent that I took a break from the book to watch Eat Pray Love (because I didn’t really know who she was before reading Big Magic).
+Telling personal tales and using common language to exemplify Big Magic and make her points clear, Liz captivated me to the extent that I took a break from the book to watch Eat Pray Love (because I didn’t really know who she was before reading Big Magic).
 I just wanted to know more about her, by her mere writing style!